Li-Lab-SUSTech/LiteLoc/README.md

 conda activate liteloc_env
 ```
 #### 3. install packages imported in liteloc
-***Note**: If you cuda version is not 12.1, please download the version of torch from [Pytorch](https://pytorch.org/get-started/previous-versions/) according to your operation system and cuda version.*
+***Note**: If you cuda version is not 12.1 (Linux), please download the version of torch from [Pytorch](https://pytorch.org/get-started/previous-versions/) according to your operation system and cuda version.*

 ```
 pip install -r requirements.txt